Skip to main content

 • A replacement blade fuse (these can be purchased at your local automotive store).
 Depending on your battery and which fuse was blown, you may need a 40A blade fuse (discharge fuse), or either a 5A or 10A blade fuse (charge fuse).
 Most of the 2018 and newer external batteries from Rad Power Bikes use a 5A charge fuse, but the battery supplied with the RadTrike uses a 10A charge fuse.
 Refer to the markings on the back of your battery for what fuses it requires.

-• Replacement fuse covers from Rad Power Bikes (if using an awl)
+• Replacement fuse covers from Rad Power Bikes (if necessary)

 Remove the Old Fuse